How to make overnight oats.

 Now comes the fun part of customizing!

 Add 1 Tablespoon of sweetener.
 I prefer brown sugar, but have also tried honey, syrup, white sugar and brown sugar.
-They are all good!
+They are all great!

 Also add a good handful of fruit.
 Our favorites are frozen blueberries or raspberries.
 We have tried diced apples and canned peaches as well.
 Mix it up and try different combos to keep it interesting.

 After you finish shaking, put the jar in the refrigerator.
-Now, it just needs to sit in the fridge for at least 10 hours, but up to 5 days!
+It needs to sit in the fridge for at least 10 hours, but up to 5 days!